Methods

 WIREFRAMES

-USER FEEDBACK
+CLIENT FEEDBACK

 “The prototype is very helpful for the analytics, however, it’s difficult for us to target the problems and generate the rack placing solution for the unracked bikes”